konfound-project/konfound/cran-comments.md

 * This package was removed from CRAN due to an issue with a dependency; we have addressed the issue
+* I have addressed an issue with the CRAN submission (invalid URL)

 ## Test environments
 * local OS X install, R 3.4.4